DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - A nonunion, where a fracture doesn’t heal

 Do you have any questions about Metatarsal Surgery procedure in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Please contact our office for a consultation.

 Dr. Sophia Solomon, Podiatrist (NYC Foot Doctor)